H3rz3n/davinci-helper/README.md

 - Nobara 39
 - Nobara 38

-## What OSs are currently supported :
-Currently the app was tested only on those OSs :
-- Fedora 40 - All spins
-- Fedora 39 - All spins
-- Fedora 38 - All spins
-- Nobara 40
-- Nobara 39
-- Nobara 38

 ## What version of DaVinci are currently supported :
 Currently the app support only DaVinci Resolve 18.x.y.
 In the future will be added the support for DaVinci Resolve 19.